 - up to two regular faculty courses (whether taught in English or Japanese)

-- one Japanese language course (enrolled in for two successive six-week rounds)
+- Three Japanese language courses (JACs) (enrolled in for two successive six-week rounds)

 - one non-Japanese language course (other than English or your native tongue)

 - two half-term courses (which together are treated as one course)